 String Hash Exceptions

 \characters.
 In addition, special care must be taken when using any form of nesting (lists and other documents).
-An example Python program and detailed explanation can be found in the JSON format section.
+An example Python program and detailed explanation are in the respective JSON format sections.

 When non-UTF-8 characters are included in a source string, you need to decode the string first as follows: